devcobos/Windows-Terminal-Tokyo-Night/README.md

 # Windows Terminal Tokyo Night 🌙

 This repository contains a custom **Windows Terminal** theme and a personalized prompt configuration.
-You can choose to use either **Oh My Posh** or **Starship** to bring the Tokyo Night aesthetic to your shell.
-Regardless of your choice, the design will remain the same.
+You can choose to use either **Starship** or **Oh My Posh**  to bring the Tokyo Night aesthetic to your shell.

 ![Preview](.github/assets/terminal-preview.png)